clambin/covid19/README.md

 ![GitHub](https://img.shields.io/github/license/clambin/covid19?style=plastic)

-A lightweight Covid19 data tracker.
+A lightweight Covid-19 tracker.

 ## Introduction
-This package tracks global Covid19 data.
-It was designed to be lightweight and operates easily on my Raspberry Pi stack.
+This package tracks global Covid-19 data.
 The basic operation is as follows:

-- Daily updated data are retrieved from a public Covid19 API
-- All data is stored in an external Postgres DB
+- It retrieves daily updates from a public Covid-19 tracker and stores them in an external Postgres DB
 - Grafana is used to visualize the data

 ## Installation
-A Docker image for the main covid tracker is available on [docker](https://hub.docker.com/r/clambin/covid19).
-Images are available for amd64 & arm32v7.
+A Docker image for the main Covid-19 tracker is available on [docker](https://hub.docker.com/r/clambin/covid19).
+Images are available for amd64, arm64 & arm32.

-Binaries are also uploaded to [github](https://github.com/clambin/covid19/releases).
+Binaries are also available at [github](https://github.com/clambin/covid19/releases).

 Alternatively, you can clone the repository and build from source: